The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Related Work

-There has been intense interest in recent years in the problem of determining if, and to what degree an observation is similar to what a model was trained on.
-The authors of \cite{learning_competitive_descrimintive_re} observe that if an autoencoder were trained to reconstruct inliers, it would have a greater reconstruction error when reconstructing OOD data. \cite{AnoGAN} and \cite{effecient_gan_based_reconstruc} approach this issue by observing that the discriminator of a GAN learns whether or not a given input is an inlier.
-Many other works delve into this domain; OpenMax \cite{openMax} analyzes mean activation vectors (MAV), and \cite{openMax} investigates the optimal recognition error.
-Other examples include \cite{vl_rep,understand_Feature_norm,ood_via_prior,meta_ood_detect,long_tail_ood}.
-Literature such as \cite{is_ood_learnable} aims at determining under what conditions OOD detection is possible.
+An increasing body of research examines how to assess whether and how closely a new observation aligns with a model’s training distribution.
+For example, the authors of \cite{learning_competitive_descrimintive_re} observe that if an autoencoder was trained to reconstruct inliers, it would have a greater reconstruction error when reconstructing OOD data. \cite{AnoGAN} and \cite{effecient_gan_based_reconstruc} approach this issue by observing that the discriminator of a GAN learns whether or not a given input is an inlier.
+Many other works delve into this domain \cite{openMax,vl_rep,understand_Feature_norm,ood_via_prior,meta_ood_detect,long_tail_ood, is_ood_learnable}.
+Regarding the TTA algorithms we compare against, the most common proxy for reliability is entropy on the observation.